BXPlus/XCoin/reports/week2.md

 @Alex

-Front-end team experimented the Qt UI library, now ready to make the skeleton of the app with the main buttons.
-I was more focused on the styling and how we can make the app pleasant to see with style elements of the library
+The Front-end team experimented the Qt UI library.
+We all separately implemented some tests and played with the Qt Ui widgets.
+I was more focused on the styling and how we can make the app pleasant to see with style elements of the library.
+All the drafts are present in the frontend branch, each under Draft{name}.
+We are now ready to make the skeleton of the app with the main buttons and main structure.

-Next week: start coding the app with everyone (we just need to put everything "in common").
+Next week: we will start coding the app with everyone (we just need to put everything "in common").

 @Jean-Sebastien G.